-State police have arrested a Rhode Island man in connection with a wrong-way crash on Interstate 95 in December that killed three people, including a mother and daughter.
+A Rhode Island man will serve 14 years for for his role in a wrong-way crash on Interstate 95 in December that killed three people, including a mother and daughter.

 Marjorie Minore, 90, of North Haven, and her daughter, Barbara Prato, 63, of East Haven, were also in Nolin's car.
 All three were killed.

-Sundstom has been charged with three counts of second-degree vehicular manslaughter, driving under the influence, operating under the influence, driving the wrong way on a divided highway and improper entry.
+Sundstom was charged with three counts of second-degree vehicular manslaughter, driving under the influence, operating under the influence, driving the wrong way on a divided highway and improper entry.

 "He's still breathing," said Prato's daughter, Melissa Prato, outside the courthouse.
 "I really could care less what his ailments are.
 It actually means nothing to me.
 I lost my whole life."

-Sundstrom, from Warwick, RI, has had five operations since the crash, said his lawyer, John Manni.
+Sundstrom, from Warwick, RI, has had five operations since the crash, his lawyer, John Manni, said last August.
 "He and his family are devastated over this, especially for the families of the victims," Manni said.

-Tina Shaw, Minore's neighbor, said in December that she had last saw Prato pick up her mother to go to a casino.
+Tina Shaw, Minore's neighbor, said that she had last saw Prato pick up her mother to go to a casino.

 The crash happened hours after the National Transportation Safety Board released findings on wrong-way crashes.
 Prior to this crash, there were fatal wrong-way crashes in eight states over nine days.